sedin-tushar/sb-content-module/README.md

 # SbContentModule

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.2.18.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.3.12.
+It is not compatible with the Angular versions less than 13.3.12

 ## Development server